cahnda/tour-de-city/README.md

 ## Limitation

-Purchasing Google Maps API would allow us to create a tour of unlimited length.
+Purchasing Google Maps API would allow us to create a tour of greater length.
 With the free version, we can only connect a limited number of waypoints.
 For this version of the app, users can only select a maximum of three stops for their tour.